roger-luiz/roger-luiz/README.md

 # Roger Fernando

-- :computer: I'm Back-end Developer.
+- :computer: I'm Front-end Developer.
 - :eyes: Looking for an opportunity as an intern in the development area.
-- :zap: __Currently learning__: Nodejs, Typescript and Clean Code.
+- :zap: __Currently learning__: Vuejs, Javascript and Clean Code.
-- :rocket: __My goals__: Launch a real product with Nodejs.
+- :rocket: __My goals__: Launch a real product with Vuejs.

 <p align="left">
   <img src="assets/node.svg" width="30" height="30"/>